 There is no suspension of time for minors.

 For further information, review our Motor Vehicle Compensation Claims Success Guide here.

 Compensation to relatives (acts or omissions on or after 06/12/02 leading to death)

 - 3 years from the date when the cause of action is discoverable

 - 12 years from the death of the deceased

 If You’re Unsure, Make Sure to Contact a Lawyer

 As you can see the time frames surrounding personal injury claims and common law claims are complex, and change greatly depending on the type of claim being made, which is why it is important to know the statutory limitations.

-If you did not know you could make a claim and the limitation period has expired it is strongly advised that you contact a lawyer at your earliest convenience as you may have a reasonable excuse which would allow you to make an out of time claim.
+If you did not know you could make a claim and the limitation period has expired it is strongly advised that you contact a lawyer at your earliest convenience as you may have a reasonable excuse that would allow you to make an out-of-time claim.

 Reference: Lawcover Insurance Pty Limited, ‘Schedule of Limitation Periods in Civil Matter in New South Wales’ (2017) 24.